Mortgage interest tax deduction

 Year Twenty: $9,386

-As you can see, as time goes by you get less of a tax deduction for your interest.
-The reason for this is quite simply because towards the end of your loan repayment period you are paying nearly all principle and little interest on the loan (you've already paid this during the yearly years of the loan, of course!)
-Nevertheless, this is a significant write off to not miss on your taxes each year.
+As you can see, the tax deduction for your interest shrinks as time goes by.
+The reason is simple: toward the end of your loan repayment period, you are paying nearly all principal and little interest on the loan (you've already paid most of the interest during the early years of the loan, of course!).
+Nevertheless, this is a significant write-off you should not miss on your taxes each year.

-Be sure that you take the time to work with your tax professional to learn what you specifically can write off as a deduction on your interest.
-Not everyone will see the same savings in terms of interest payments and your situation may actually be that you would save more by taking the standard deduction on your taxes.
-These questions are best left to a professional that can work with your individual situation.
+Be sure to take the time to work with your tax professional to learn what you specifically can write off as a deduction on your interest.
+Not everyone sees the same savings in terms of interest payments, and in your situation you might actually save more by taking the standard deduction on your taxes.
+These questions are best left to a professional who can work with your individual situation.

 If you paid points on your mortgage loan, you can also write off this type of interest on your taxes.
-You will find that this too can be quite a beneficial reason to take into consideration paying points.
-Points are percentages of your loan that you pay in an up front interest payment.
-This amount can help you to save a considerable amount on your taxes, but again is subject to your specific situation.
+You will find this can be quite a beneficial reason to consider paying points.
+Points are percentages of your loan that you pay as an upfront interest payment.
+This amount can save you a considerable sum on your taxes, but again, it is subject to your specific situation.

 Tips To Remember About Mortgage Interest